 3505 W State Route 260 • Camp Verde, AZ 86322

-We discourage guests from bringing pets and leaving them in parked vehicles.
+No. For the safety of animals, guests and staff who work with wild animals directly, they do not allow pets or service animals inside the park.
+They also discourage guests from bringing pets and leaving them in parked cars.
 Distressed pets will be removed from vehicles if deemed necessary for the safety of the animal.

 Meals such as hamburgers, veggies burgers, chicken sandwiches, hot dogs, smoothies, soups, and salads are available from outdoor food service at the park.
 No outside food is allowed.

-We recommend you wear comfortable shoes and bear in mind that most pathways and driveways are compacted dirt or gravel.
-For your own comfort we discourage guests from wearing dress-type shoes.
-On sunny days, we strongly recommend you wear sunscreen.
+Comfortable shoes are recommended.
+Bear in mind that most pathways and driveways are compacted dirt or gravel.
+For your own comfort guests are discouraged from wearing dress-type shoes.
+On sunny days, sunscreen is recommended.
 Sunscreen is available for purchase at the gift shop located at the park entrance.
-We also recommend wearing layers of clothes so you can properly react to temperature changes throughout the day.
+They also recommend wearing layers of clothes so you can properly react to temperature changes throughout the day.

 Yes, the Africa Bush Safari is enjoyed by all ages.
 The African Bush Safari Tours operate throughout the day.
 As a courtesy to others on the tour, please exercise good judgment when bringing a small child on the vehicle.